Last updated on May 22nd, 2023 at 11:41 am

-The Verbena flower has been used in religious rites for thousands of years.
-Linked to prayer, these little purple flowers are often used when people pray for others.
-Healing, creativity, and happiness are all linked to the verbena flower.
-They are also said to provide protection from danger and evil.
-The herb verbena is also known as Holy Herb, Cross Herb, and Devil’s Bane.
-Verbena is a genus of the Verbenaceae family.
-Around 150 kinds of annual and perennial herbaceous or semi-woody blooming plants are a part of this family of flowers.
-The vast majority of the species are native to North and South America, as well as Asia.
-The type species is Verbena officinalis, often known as common vervain or common verbena, which is endemic to Europe.
+Also known as Holy Herb, Cross Herb, and Devil’s Bane, verbena is a genus of the Verbenaceae family.
+Around 150 kinds of annual and perennial herbaceous or semi-woody blooming plants are part of this flower family.
+Most of the species are native to North and South America and Asia.
+The type species is Verbena officinalis, often known as common vervain or verbena, which is endemic to Europe.

-The Verbena flowers are several garden vervains of hybrid origin that are frequently cultivated for their magnificent spikes of white, pink, red, or blue flowers that bloom profusely throughout the season.
-The generic name refers to a plant that was holy to the ancient Romans.
-Pliny the Elder mentions verbena on Jupiter altars, although it’s unclear whether he meant a specific verbena or a generic word for excellent sacrifice plants.
+The verbena flowers are several garden vervains of hybrid origin frequently cultivated for their magnificent spikes of white, pink, red, or blue flowers that bloom profusely throughout the season.
+The generic name refers to a holy plant to the ancient Romans.
+Pliny the Elder mentions verbena on Jupiter’s altars, although it’s unclear whether he meant a specific verbena or a generic word for excellent sacrifice plants.

 The name comes from the plant genus Verbena, which dates back to Medieval Latin “the plant Verbena officinalis,” which signified a ceremonial or medicinal leafy branch.

 Verbena, also known as vervain, is seen to be a mystical and sacred herb by many civilizations.
-The word “verbena” literally means “altar plant”.
-In Ancient Rome this plant was considered to be holy.
+The word “verbena” literally means “altar plant.”
+In Ancient Rome, this plant was considered to be holy.
 In temples, it was often placed on the altar.
 The altar was swept with vervain stems gathered together.
-Both the Druids and the Romans regarded verbena as a sacred and potent herb.
+The Druids and the Romans regarded verbena as a sacred and potent herb.

 The popular name “Vervain” is derived from the old Celtic terms “fer” and “faen,” which mean “to remove” and “stone,” respectively, referring to its reputation for treating kidney stones.